backstage/backstage/.changeset/nasty-crews-boil.md

 '@backstage/plugin-cost-insights': patch
 ---

-Replaced moment and dayjs with luxon
+Replaced moment and dayjs with Luxon